Steffano99/flutter_login_page/README.md

 # android_studio

-A new Flutter project of a modern UI LOGIN PAGE built with dart with flutter framework.
+-A NEW FLUTTER PROJECT OF A modern UI SPLASH SCREEN, ONBOARDING SCREEN AND LOGIN PAGE BUILT WITH DART WITH FLUTTER FRAMEWORK.

 ## Getting Started